laraklopper/REQUESTS-IN-POSTMAN/README.md

 In postman a POST request allows the adding of data to the endpoint.
 **To test the application in Postman using a POST request:**
-- choose the POST request type;
+- Choose the POST request type;
-- enter the localhost URL in the post tab;
+- Enter the localhost URL in the post tab;
-- click on the body tab below the address bar;
+- Click on the body tab below the address bar;
-- select option raw and choose JSON from the text dropdown menu;
+- Select option raw and choose JSON from the text dropdown menu;
-- enter the object/data to be added to the server using the following key/value pairs: {projectId: number, title: "string", description: "string"};
+- Enter the object/data to be added to the server using the following key/value pairs: {projectId: number, title: "string", description: "string"};
 - Click send;
 - In the response bar under the body tab choose to display the response in JSON format.